 If admitted to the program, you must submit official transcripts or academic records prior to your enrollment at the University of Minnesota.

 We require two recommendations for application to the Master of Science in Business Analytics program.
 These recommendations can be from any combination of professional and academic recommenders, though we suggest that at least one recommendation come from a supervisor if you have professional experience.
 We partner with GMAC for the Common Letter of Recommendation, which is a form for recommenders to fill out.
 Actual written letters are not required, although there is a section for recommenders to upload an official letter, if desired.

 Your application will not be considered complete until at least two recommendations are received.
 This means all recommendations must be received before the deadline for which you would like to be considered.

 All applicants for the MS in Business Analytics program are required to submit an application fee.
-The application fee will be automatically waived for any applicants who have served on active duty in the U.S. military.
+The application fee will be automatically waived only for any applicants who have served on active duty in the U.S. Armed Forces.

 A separate application is required for each program.
 Please contact the specific program or visit their website for additional information about submitting an application.
 Applications from other programs cannot be considered for the full-time MSBA program.

 To be considered for admission, the MS in Business Analytics program requires a first university degree that is an equivalent to a 4-year U.S. bachelor's degree.
 Students with a 3-year degree from India do not satisfy this minimum requirement and must complete an additional year of post-baccalaureate study before submitting an application to the program.

 If a student is unsure whether their degree is an equivalent to a 4-year U.S. bachelor’s degree they should email their transcripts and proof of degree to the Office of Graduate Admissions for review.
 Their email is firstname.lastname@example.org.